Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter2/1-bpf_syscall.md

 At the heart of eBPF lies the concept of eBPF maps.
 Maps are generic, dynamic, kernel-resident data structures accessible from both eBPF programs and user space applications.
 They allow you to share state and pass information between user space and eBPF code.
 The Linux man page (`man 2 bpf`) states:
-> "eBPF maps are a generic data structure for storage of different data types.
+> eBPF maps are a generic data structure for storage of different data types.
 Data types are generally treated as binary blobs.
-A user just specifies the size of the key and the size of the value at map-creation time."
+A user just specifies the size of the key and the size of the value at map-creation time.

 Now, let’s dive into the world of eBPF maps and explore how these powerful data structures are created, accessed, and used within the kernel.
 By understanding how to interact with maps, you’ll unlock the ability to efficiently store and retrieve data across different eBPF programs.